digitalocean/digitalocean-cloud-controller-manager/README.md

 The `PUBLIC_ACCESS_FIREWALL_NAME` environment variable allows you to pass in the name of the firewall you plan to use in addition to the already existing DOKS managed firewall.
-It is called public access because you are able to allow access to ports in the NodePort range, whereas this isn't possible with the default DOKS managed firewall.
+It is called public access because you can allow access to ports in the NodePort range, whereas this isn't possible with the default DOKS managed firewall.
 Not passing this in will cause your cluster to resort to the default behavior of denying all access to ports in the